 Guardianships and conservatorships are legal relationships that can help you protect the best interests of your aging friend or family member.
 These roles give you the legal authority to make decisions on behalf of the incapacitated individual.

-At the most basic level, a guardian is someone who makes decisions related to their loved one’s wellbeing.
+At the most basic level, a guardian is someone who makes decisions related to a loved one’s wellbeing.
 This relationship is typically formed when an incapacitated person is unable to take care of his or her personal needs.

 Meanwhile, conservators are responsible for an incapacitated individual’s estate.
 Legally speaking, an estate is the sum of a person’s assets.
 In the role of a conservator, you will handle your aging loved one’s financial affairs.

 It is possible to be a guardian and a conservator.
-Be aware that both roles come with significant responsibilities, such as arranging personal care and overseeing bank accounts.
+Be aware that both roles come with significant responsibilities such as arranging personal care and overseeing bank accounts.
 You will have a duty of care towards the elderly individual, meaning that you must put his or her best interests first.

 When Might a Conservator or Guardian Be Necessary?